pavanteja295/Compression-Aware-Continual-Learning/README.md

 # Compression-aware Continual Learning using SVD
 This repository is the official implementation of Compression-aware Continual Learning using SVD.

+Checkout our arxiv version of the paper  : https://arxiv.org/abs/2009.01956

 ![Pipeline of our approach](/images/neurips22.png)
 ## Requirements